 Plan your trip

 Once you have decided your destination, planning your trip is a key aspect of preparation.
 It is far more beneficial to put together a vague or detailed plan, depending on the time you can devote to this, prior to setting out on your trip.
-Use a travel guide or book to gain an oversight of the key considerations in any destination.
+Use a travel guide or book (Lonely Planet have a wide variety of these available - see here) to gain an oversight of the key considerations in any destination.
 Put together a list of what you would like to see and when, vaguely, this would be best to do.
 It is not something you will have to stick rigidly to, however, will aid greatly in ensuring you do not waste time whilst actually in the location.
 Plotting out a day-by-day itinerary can allow you to determine best routes of travel, such as seeing things close to one another on a given day.
 This will save you travel time, and maximise the amount you can achieve.

 Costs can vary dramatically depending on firstly where you go, and secondly how you choose to spend your time whilst there!
 Choice of accommodation is a huge factor in this, from camping in a tent to staying in a luxury hotel - the experience and cost will vary wildly.
 Personally, it is nice to have a best of both approaches, either mixing the two within one trip - or else, having a trip solely focused on camping or remaining in more comfortable surroundings.